Skip to content

 Renal

-In severe renal insufficiency, may be advisable to use less than 100 mg/day or single 100 mg doses at intervals longer than one day; adjust to maintain plasma oxipurinol below 100 micromol/L if monitoring available.
-On dialysis (2–3×/week): consider 300–400 mg immediately after each dialysis with none in the interim.
+In severe renal insufficiency it may be advisable to use less than 100 mg per day, or to use single doses of 100 mg at longer intervals than one day.
+If plasma oxipurinol concentrations can be monitored, adjust the dose to maintain levels below 100 micromol/litre (15.2 mg/litre).
+Allopurinol and its metabolites are removed by renal dialysis: if dialysis is required two to three times a week, consider an alternative schedule of 300-400 mg allopurinol immediately after each dialysis with none in the interim.

 Dose auto-extracted from UK Summary of Product Characteristics (SPC) via the eMC; US FDA prescribing information (openFDA / DailyMed) — cross-check; US labelling may differ from UK — not yet clinician-verified.
 Always confirm against the product SmPC and your local formulary before prescribing.